with Megan Solinger, MHS, MA, OPN-CG, Director, Service & Care Delivery

 For almost all cancer patients, life is lived one day at a time.
 Patients are encouraged to celebrate the small, medium and big wins.
 For some, celebrating being a survivor is a tough pill to swallow, knowing they’re celebrating in a world, where others have not had such a celebratory outcome, or where a prognosis will never deem them cancer-free.
 Like everything in the cancer journey, how each person chooses to define and embrace (or reject!) survivorship is very personal.

-This June 6, we hope you know that at Ulman, regardless of how you define it, and no matter whether you embrace, wrestle or reckon with, reject or accept survivorship, we celebrate you!
+This National Cancer Survivors Day, we hope you know that at Ulman, regardless of how you define it, and no matter whether you embrace, wrestle or reckon with, reject or accept survivorship, we celebrate you!